Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 Note that $z$ is the random variable sampled during the forward pass due to the reparameterization in Eq. \eqref{eq: reparametrization trick} and the gradients with respect the log-likelihood are computed using standard automatic differentiation.
-We describe the gradients for the other three tensor formats in the appendix. \item {\bf Half Step 2: Incremental closed-form update for $\overline{\boldsymbol{\lambda}}$:} We analytically update the rank-controlling parameters $\boldsymbol{\lambda}$ based on the results in \eqref{eq: lambda update appendix} and \eqref{eq: half cauchy rank parameter update}.
-We found empirically that incremental updates to the rank-control parameters, rather than direct assignment of the minimizing values $\overline{\lambda}_k^\star$ from (\ref{eq: lambda update appendix}) or (\ref{eq: half cauchy rank parameter update}), led to better performance.
+We describe the gradients for the other three tensor formats in Appendix B. \item {\bf Half Step 2: Incremental closed-form update for $\overline{\boldsymbol{\lambda}}$:} We analytically update the rank-controlling parameters $\boldsymbol{\lambda}$ based on the results in \eqref{eq: lambda update appendix} and \eqref{eq: half cauchy rank parameter update}.
+We found empirically that incremental updates, rather than direct assignment of the results from (\ref{eq: lambda update appendix}) or (\ref{eq: half cauchy rank parameter update}), led to better performance.
 Therefore we adopt an incremental update strategy with learning rate $\gamma$ for the rank parameter updates:

 \end{itemize}

 As shown in Figure~\ref{fig: gradient variance}, this proposed hybrid parameter update can greatly reduce the gradient variance of tensor factors.